Games-of-Threads/TestEX2-KFS/README.md

 ## Task 5
 I don't really care about naming conventions, the most important idea is keeping things simple, if you keep the function size low and have descriptions on said function, any programmer of any background and deduct what happens where and when, the more complex a function becomes the harder it becomes to deduce it's original and current purpose.
 This is especially important for mainenance as taking over code for new people will always result in them having to adapt to a new naming convention, so keeping it simple and seperated larger functions to smaller and document them will improve the production for everyone.
+But to increase team productivity it's best the team decide for the respective product, what naming convention and code structure is to be used doing development.

 ## Task 6
 since I was sadly sick, but have been there last spring semester so I'm fairly sure I remmeber the last time I had that presentation, I can state from hazy memory the three most important things about testing that I remmeber.